IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

       signal.

       The default is no timeout.
-This may cause the thread that runs the 'libpcap' interface to on shutdown until another packet is received.
+This may cause the thread that runs the 'libpcap' interface to hang on shutdown until another packet is received.

    timestampType -- This optional parameter takes a value of 'host', 'adapter',
       or 'adapter_unsynced', which specifies which type of timestamp will be